bgachara/notes/language_ref/rust_ref.md

 ## Rust Toolchain

+*a toolchain is a combo of a release channel and a host and optionally also has an assoiated archive date*

 - **rustc** - is the rust compiler.
 - **rustup**
     - manages rust version, installs compiler, cargo, std lib and other core tools.